 Biking in New Orleans: Learn The Basics

 With all the ways to get to work around the city, it’s good to know that New Orleans ranks 5th in bike commuting across the country.
 Bike Easy, a volunteer-driven organization that both educates and advocates to make bicycling an integral part of New Orleans.
-Moreover, it offers group rides a special events — like this upcoming Bicycle Second Line (May 22) — and other workshops.
-The group NOLA Women on Bikes is also hosting a Workshop Night on the Anatomy of a Bicycle and Repair Basics (May 25) with information on the basics of bicycle parts and easy repair to keep you cycling all summer long.
+Moreover, it offers group rides, special events, and other workshops.
+Other groups, like NOLA Women on Bikes also host events and workshops to keep you cycling all summer long.

 Shops for Bikes, Gear, and Repairs

 Want to settle into a new ride or a new seat for that matter?
-Check out some of our favorite shops that will you get started: Dashing Bicycles & Accessories at their new location on N. Broad sells bicycles, accessories, and apparel specifically designed for women of all ages.
+Check out some of our favorite shops that will you get started: Dashing Bicycles & Accessories on N. Broad Street sells bicycles, accessories, and apparel specifically designed for women of all ages.
 Opened in 2008, Gerken’s Bike Shop on St. Claude Avenue is a full-service shop which is also run by everyday cyclists.

 Perhaps a broken bike is slowing you down.
 If you’re less of a DIY-er, there are plenty of bicycle repair shops around town to get you tuned up no matter where your ride takes you.
 Mike the Bike Guy on Magazine Street offers same-day maintenance, and if you’re in the Riverbend area enjoying some loops around Audubon Park, visit NOBS (New Orleans Bike Shop) on Oak Street or GNO Cyclery on S. Carrollton Avenue.